theOehrly/Fast-F1/README.rst

 =======

 This is a rather loose roadmap with no fixed timeline whatsoever.

-  - Release of version 2.1: This has been in development for multiple months, see the v2.1 branch.
-The main aim of this release is not to provide any new features.
-There are a lot of internal changes to the structure of the code.
-More of the available functionality is exposed so that more interaction and finer control is possible.
-Additionally, there are some speed and accuracy improvements as well as a better reimplemented cache.
-    This release is "close" to be finished.
-It will not be usable for the same reasons as the current version until F1 fixes their server issues.
-I will likely provide cached data for a few sessions, so that the new release can be tried out if somebody wants to do so.

-After that in some yet to be determined order:

   - Improvements to the current plotting functionality
   - Some default plots to easily allow creating nice visualizations and interesting comparisons